ansible/awx/docs/docsite/rst/userguide/jobs.rst

 These statuses also display at bottom of each Stdout pane, in a group of "stats" called the Host Summary fields.

 .. image:: ../common/images/job-std-out-host-summary-rescued-ignored.png
-   :alt: Host Summary in Job Standard Output
+   :alt: Example summary details in standard output

 The example below shows a search with only unreachable hosts.

 .. image:: ../common/images/job-std-out-filter-failed.png
-   :alt: Example of errored jobs filtered by unreachable hosts For more details about using the Search, refer to the :ref:`ug_search` chapter.
+   :alt: Example of errored jobs filtered by unreachable hosts

+For more details about using the Search, refer to the :ref:`ug_search` chapter.

 The standard output view displays all the events that occur on a particular job.
 By default, all rows are expanded so that all the details are displayed.
 Use the collapse-all button (|collapse-all|) to switch to a view that only contains the headers for plays and tasks.
 Click the (|expand-all|) button to view all lines of the standard output.